debu66er/Game-of-Bluemix/README.md

 Hello friend!

 This application has been created as support for the performance of Games of Bluemix Workshops.
+Playing with git.